aws-samples/serverless-patterns/dynamodb-streams-lambda-filters-tf/README.md

 ## How it works

-DynamoDB Streams trigger Lambda Function based on filter.
-The stack has one DynamoDB Table with 4 Lambda with selective filters,
+A DynamoDB stream triggers different Lambda functions based on a filter.
+The stack has one DynamoDB table with 4 functions with selective filters:

 1. Bachelors Lambda (process-bachelors-request) - Triggers for every insert of Bachelors Record
 2. Masters Lambda (process-masters-requests) - Triggers for every insert of Masters Record
 3. Modify Lambda (process-modify-request) - Triggers for any updates